osoml/pid4nfdi/content/privacy.md

         Any data subject may contact our data protection officer directly regarding any and all questions and suggestions regarding data protection at any time.

-#        ## Registration for services
-#        If applicable, add and adapt from: https://www.tib.eu/en/data-protection

-#        ## Subscription to newsletters and newsletter tracking
-#        If applicable, add and adapt from: https://www.tib.eu/en/data-protection

-#        ## Contact possibility via the web pages
-#        If applicable, add and adapt from: https://www.tib.eu/en/data-protection

-#        ## Cookies
-#        If applicable, add and adapt from: https://www.tib.eu/en/data-protection

-#        ## Use of web analysis tools
-#        If applicable, add and adapt from: https://www.tib.eu/en/data-protection
         ## Collection of general data and information (logfiles)

         Whenever a data subject calls the PID4NFDI web pages, these pages automatically collect information in so-called server log files, which your browser automatically transmits to the server.
 This is: